 Here are a few examples when borrowing MIGHT be appropriate.

-Borrow For A Gap Year: One example of when It may be appropriate to borrow money to travel is if you want to take a few months to a year off to travel before you start college (aka take a gap year) and you come up a little short on your savings goal.
+Borrow For A Gap Year: If you want to take a few months to a year off to travel before you start college (aka gap year) and you come up a little short on your savings goal.
 The benefit and fulfillment you get from that gap year may far outweigh the cost in the long term.
-Besides, you can always get a working holiday visa and work your way around the world to help offset your costs once you hit the road.

 Emergency Fund: Another instance when borrowing money might be o.k. is for an emergency fund.
 Having an emergency fund can eliminate lots of stress and give you peace of mind while travelling in case something unforeseeable happens.

-Borrow to travel so you can advance your career or future earning potential: Millions of people invest in their future by borrowing money to pay for college so why not borrow money to travel if it can potentially advance your career and or future earning potential?
+Borrow to learn a language in another country so you can advance your career or future earning potential: Millions of people invest in their future by borrowing money to pay for college so why not borrow money to travel if it can potentially advance your career and or future earning potential?

 Here are several ways you can go about getting a loan to travel.